Polynomial representation of general partial Boolean functions with a single quantum query

 Also, Eq.~\eqref{linearredu} has the same solutions as

 where $m_{1}=\lvert x_{1}x_{2}\cdots x_{k_{1}}\rvert$, $\cdots,$ $m_{p}=\lvert x_{k_{p-1}+1}x_{k_{p-1}+2}\cdots x_{k_{p}}\rvert$.
 Since every $(z_{1},z_{2},\cdots,z_{n})$ quantum 1-query algorithm computes exactly a partial Boolean function if and only if Eq.~\eqref{linearredu} holds, Eq.~\eqref{allpart} traverses all possible inputs of the partial Boolean function.
 Thus, the proof is completed. \end{proof} Note that the solution space of Eq.~\eqref{oureq} is $\{0,1,\cdots,k_{1}\}\times \{0,1,\cdots,k_{2}\}\times\cdots\times\{0,1,\cdots,k_{p}\}$ whose size is $(k_{1}+1)(k_{2}-k_{1}+1)\cdots(k_{p}-k_{p-1}+1)$.
-If $p$ is not big (For Deutsch-Jozsa algorithm\cite{Deutsch1992rapidsolution}, $p=1$, $a_{1}=\frac{1}{n}$ and $k_{1}=n$), Theorem \ref{Constructiontheorem} is quite practical.
+If $p$ is not big (For Deutsch-Jozsa algorithm, $p=1$, $a_{1}=\frac{1}{n}$ and $k_{1}=n$), Theorem \ref{Constructiontheorem} is quite practical.
 For $p=n$, the size of the solution space of Eq.~\eqref{oureq} is $2^{n}$ and Theorem \ref{Constructiontheorem} degenerates to Theorem \ref{Reduceddecisiontheorem}.

-Given a quantum 1-query algorithm, Theorem \ref{Constructiontheorem} solves the following two problems. \begin{itemize} \item [(1)]~Can it be used to compute some partial Boolean functions exactly?
+As above, given a quantum 1-query algorithm, Theorem \ref{Constructiontheorem} answers the following two questions. \begin{itemize} \item [(1)]~Can it be used to compute some partial Boolean functions exactly?
 This can be done by checking Eq.~\eqref{oureq}. \item [(2)]~If so, what partial Boolean functions can be computed exactly by this quantum 1-query algorithm?
 All partial Boolean functions can be found out by the set in Eq.~\eqref{allpart}. \end{itemize} Thus, Theorem \ref{Constructiontheorem} characterizes the computational power of a given exact quantum 1-query algorithm for partial Boolean functions.